ojaswiatg/priorly-api/notes.md

 1. Implementing OAuth
 2. Create API Documentation
 3. Deploy
-4. Create a landing page maybe using github pages
+4. Create a landing page maybe using github pages or some other app

 ## Client